 There has been talk of expanding the CTrain west for over two decades.
 The West LRT Line was first approved by City Council in 1988, with many updates to the plan that included cost, population growth, and employment figures over the years.
 In 2007, City Council finally approved an LRT alignment and provided \$700 million in funding for the project to proceed.
-The City is currently in the process of creating a Design-Build team to construct the West line, with teams bidding on the project.
-The City will award the contract to the winning team in October 2009.
-Based on this schedule, the City believes that construction on the West line should be completed by November 2012, with the lines open and running by December 2012.
+Based on the current schedule, the City believes that